Bath Dynamical Decoupling with a Quantum Channel: Bath Dynamical Decoupling

 \emph{Necessity:} To prove the necessity of the ergodicity of $\mathcal{E}_2$, we assume that $\mathcal{E}_2$ is not ergodic and show that decoupling does not work.
 If $\mathcal{E}_2$ is not ergodic, the eigenvalue $\lambda=1$ of $\mathcal{E}_2$ is degenerate.
 This happens if $\mathcal{E}_2$ admits a decoherence-free subsystem with $d_k\ge2$ in the decomposition~\eqref{eq:recurrent_space}, and/or if the permutation $\pi$ in the recurrence~\eqref{eq:recurrences_map} under the action of $\mathcal{E}_2$ consists of two or more disjoint cycles.
+(In the latter case, each cycle leads to an eigenvalue $1$ due to Equation~\eqref{eq:peripheral_spectrum}\@.)

 Let us first consider the former scenario, assuming the existence of a decoherence-free subsystem in the bath under the action of $\mathcal{E}_2$.
 Suppose that a cycle $c$ in the permutation $\pi$ in the recurrence~\eqref{eq:recurrences_map} under $\mathcal{E}_2$ permutes sub-blocks of dimension $d_c\ge2$, with the length of the cycle $c$ given by $K_c\ge1$.
-We just have to find a counterexample of the Hamiltonian $H$ for which bath dynamical decoupling does not work.
+We just have to find a counterexample of the Hamiltonian $H$ for which bath DD does not work.
 To this end, we first define